katy-bond21/Sql-Portfolio/README.md

 - **Audience:** Sales executives
 - **Purpose:** Identify company key metrics by region and state

 In this dashboard, I used sample soda sales from 2020 to 2023.
+Sales executives can gain valuable insights into the company's performance dynamics, enabling them to make informed decisions, optimise strategies, and drive overall sales growth.
+The interactive nature of the dashboard enhances its usability, making it a powerful tool for ongoing performance monitoring and strategic planning.

 ### Is South Africa on the Brink of Darkness? - [Tableau](https://public.tableau.com/app/profile/katy.bond/viz/IsSouthAfricaontheBrinkofDarkness/IsSouthAfricaontheBrinkofDarkness3)
 - **Data:** [Eskom Data Portal](https://www.eskom.co.za/dataportal/)